k3na7a/jdesjardins/README.md

 Completed : Implemented Refresh Token on Back-End

+Completed : Create Permission and Authorization Guards for routes

 Current Goal : Implement Persistent Login State using useContext global state

 TODO : Create Layout Components using Router Outlet to have global overlay for Navigation / Login

-TODO : Create Permission and Authorization Guards for routes

 TODO : MUCH MUCH MORE!